mwangi-george/Statistical-Analysis/Logistic-Regression.md

     ## [1] 0.2566549

-Again, higher specificity is better is better, though, there is a tradeoff where improving specificity will decrease sensitivity or increasing sensitivity will decrease specificity.
+Again, higher specificity is better, though, there is a tradeoff where improving specificity will decrease sensitivity or increasing sensitivity will decrease specificity.